Deep Throat (Watergate): Composite character theory

 Prior to Felt's revelation and Woodward's confirmation, part of the reason historians and other scholars had so much difficulty in identifying the real Deep Throat is that no single person seemed to truly fit the character described in All the President's Men.
 This had caused some scholars and commentators to come to the conclusion that Deep Throat could not possibly be a single person, and must be a composite of several sources.
 Woodward and Bernstein consistently denied the theory.

-From a literary business perspective, this theory was further supported by David Obst, the agent who originally marketed the draft for All the President's Men, who stated that the initial typescript of the book contained absolutely no reference to Deep Throat.
+From a literary business perspective, this theory was further supported by David Obst, the agent who originally marketed the draft for All the President's Men, who stated that the initial typescript of the book contained no reference to Deep Throat.
 Obst believed that Deep Throat was invented by Woodward and Bernstein for dramatic purposes.
-It also led to speculation that the authors played at condensing history in the same way Hollywood scriptwriters do.
+It also led to speculation that the authors condensed history.

 Ed Gray, the son of L. Patrick Gray III, stated in In Nixon's Web: A Year in the Crosshairs of Watergate that his examination of Woodward's interview notes pertaining to Deep Throat at the Harry Ransom Center at the University of Texas at Austin provided "convincing evidence that 'Deep Throat' was indeed a fabrication".
 According to Gray, the file contained notes regarding four interviews that were attributed to either Felt, "X", or "my friend", and a fifth interview dated March 24, 1973, that was unattributed.
 He said he discovered that he had already seen the paper in 2006 after Woodward released interview files with people who were not Deep Throat.
 Gray wrote that he contacted Stephen Mielke, the archivist who oversees the Woodward-Bernstein collection at the University of Texas, who said that a carbon copy of the paper contained a note in Woodward's handwriting attributing the interview to Donald Santarelli, an official with the Department of Justice during the Watergate era.
 Gray wrote that he contacted Santarelli who confirmed that the March 24 meeting was with him.
 Other interview notes attributed to "X" were interpreted by Gray as containing content that could not have been known by Felt.

 Regarding Gray's allegations, Woodward wrote that the March 24 notes were obviously not from an interview with Felt because Felt is referred to by name twice in quotes from the source and that he never stated or wrote that he met with Deep Throat on that date.
 According to Woodward, Mielke said the page was likely misfiled under Felt due to a lack of source.